Literature / Kill Time or Die Trying

 - Hot-Blooded: Douw.
 Overly competitive, hyperactive and the originator of the groups crazier schemes.

-- In-Series Nickname: The main character of Part I, Jodi, is called Brad by everyone at WARP.
+- In-Series Nickname: The main character, Jodi, is called Brad by everyone at WARP.
 The name was chosen arbitrarily when he walked into the door.
 Kevin's real name is rarely mentioned in the book, it's implied that it's a typical Indian name.
 There are also instances of characters nicknamed for characteristics, such as Indy, which is short for indecisive.

 - Limited Social Circle: And how.
 Most WARP members have few, if any, friends outside the club.